MPachicano/Final_Project/README.md

 ![](https://user-images.githubusercontent.com/89544326/144496254-67407dda-8575-401b-a611-70b6913fc857.png)

 # Section 2: Conclusions
+Overall, there does not seem to be many significant differentially expressed genes between treated and untreated individuals who have early stages of Liver cancer.
+By analyzing the heatmaps and PCA plots, one can see that there may be subtle genetic differences between the two groups, especially when Sex is taken into account.
+However, this analysis needs to be followed up with additional covariates.
+An interesting idea that would take this one step further, would be to look at race differences in these patients.
+An interesting question would be if there is there a racial difference between liver patients who are treated vs. those who remain untreated.
+The current analysis is a good stepping stone to dig further into understanding populational  perspectives of seeking healthcare with disease.

+Interestingly, the most significant differentially expressed gene between treated and untreated liver patients is the PCKS1 gene (Proprotein convertase 1).
+This gene is commonly associated with obesity.
+In our analysis, the "treated" group of liver patients had significantly higher normalized counts for the PCKS1 gene.
+Perhaps this is because those who have prior existing risk factors for liver disease, such as obesity, would have more inclination to seek treatment.
+Further analysis regarding lifestyle risk factors amongst these two groups would be interesting.
+For example, seeing if those who are treated have more lifestyle risk factors for liver disease compared to those who remain untreatd.

+Ultimately, this is analysis is useful preliminary data to begin the exploration of genetic differences in individuals who seek or do not seek medical treatment and why.

 # Section 3: Data
 The data file is a zipped file located in the shared Google Drive named XXXX.
 Please unzip and add it to your Desktop.
-If you save the file elsewhere, please change the path in the "Input Data" portion of the vignette.
+If you save the file elsewhere, please update the path in the "Input Data" portion of the vignette.

 # Section 4: Known issues
 1) When I download my "cart" from https://portal.gdc.cancer.gov/, I have to unzip each individual file myself.
 I think using linux there is a faster way, but I am not sure how to do this yet.
 For now, I have unzipped each HTSeq file one by one and placed them in one folder.